What is snot?

 While you’re resting, try raising your head a little so the mucus doesn’t collect at the back of your throat.

-1. Head to a pharmacy
+4. Head to a pharmacy

-Your first port of snot-call should be your local pharmacy, who can help you work out what over-the-counter medicines might help to alleviate your symptoms, from paracetamol to decongestants, throat sweets and cough medicines.
+Your first port of snot-call should be your local pharmacy, who can help you work out what over-the-counter medicines might help to alleviate your symptoms, from paracetamol to decongestants, throat sweets to cough medicines.

-1. Get some advice
+5. Get some advice

 If you’re not sure if your cold is turning into something nastier, or if you’re doing the right things to look after the world’s leading snot producers (small children), then you can turn to your Equipsme plan.